kdwaterman/Raspi_Audio_Geolocation/README.md

-# TDOA Proof-of-Concept
+# Raspberry Pi Audio Geolocation

-This repository demonstrates a proof-of-concept for using Raspberry Pi based receivers to perform Time Difference of Arrival (TDOA) calculations on audio signals.
-The project leverages Raspberry Pi devices, GPS modules, and simple omnidirectional microphones for geolocation based on audio signal timing.
+This repository demonstrates a proof-of-concept for using Raspberry Pi based receivers to perform Time Difference of Arrival (TDOA) calculations on audio signals to geolocate the emitter.
 Vaguely inspired by Ukraine's SkyFortress system, I wanted to see how easy it might be to implement the skeletal - but ultimately extendable -  workings of a cheap audio geolocation system using Raspberry Pi.
-This projects offers a workable system for detecting pulses of audio at a given frequency.
+This projects offers a workable system for geolocating pulses of audio using Raspberry Pi receivers utilising cheap GPS modules and simple omnidirectional microphones.

 ---